 Therefore taking the same example of the Wall Street Index, if you were to place a stop up to 0.60% (or 81 points) below 13,500 you would need to deposit a minimum of £405 for the same £5 per point position. [(13500 x 0.6/100) x 5].

 A: First of all, do note that margins do vary from instrument to instrument and depend primarily on the asset's volatility and liquidity.
 At IG Index the deposit needed for a position is calculated differently depending on what kind of stop (if any) is on a position.
-There are as follows:
+Deposit requirements (margin) are calculated in one of three ways:

 Guaranteed Stop